mishkinf/babel-plugin-transform-flow-to-gen/README.md

 ## Motivation

-This Babel plugin attempts to alleviate frustration around creating and maintaining fixtures/mocks.
-Additionally, it provides a framework for automatically generating __random__ input for typed functions and React components.
-If you're unfamiliar with generative or property based testing, please check out an implementation of [Quickcheck](https://en.wikipedia.org/wiki/QuickCheck) in your language of choice.
+This Babel plugin attempts to alleviate the manual task of creating and maintaining fixtures/mocks by transforming all Flowtype type aliases into generator functions for mock data.
+Additionally, it provides a framework for automatically generating random input for typed functions and React components.
+If you're unfamiliar with generative or property based testing, please check out an implementation of
-Also look at [testcheck.js](https://github.com/leebyron/testcheck-js) which is wrapped by the runtime of this library.
+[Quickcheck](https://en.wikipedia.org/wiki/QuickCheck) in your language of choice.
+Also look at [testcheck.js](https://github.com/leebyron/testcheck-js) which is 100% compatible and wrapped by the runtime of this library.

 By running this Babel transform on your code:
 - all type aliases are transformed in testcheck.js generators
 - all typed functions can immediately retrieve randomly generated inputs (__TODO__)
 - all typed React components can immediately retrieve randomly generated props (__TODO__)